How to Create a Killer Social Media Content Strategy for 2020

 Gather the right resources for high-quality content

 Your social media accounts are the interactive online face of your brand.
-They need to look and sound professional.
+They need to look and sound professional as well as reflect the personality of your brand.

-If you don’t have a design team or much of a budget for design, don’t be intimidated.
+If you don’t have a design team or much of a budget for design, don’t be intimidated – it is possible to execute an effective social media content strategy without breaking the bank.
 Here are some tools that you can use on your own to create high-quality social media content:

-- Use VideoBoost to create videos for social that look professionally produced.
+- Use Boosted to create social videos that look professionally produced.
 You can use your own footage or select stock footage, and then add text and other elements.
+Here is an example of the type of content you can create with Boosted:

-- Unsplash is a great resource for free, high-quality images that you can share across social.
+- Unsplash is a great resource for free, high-quality images that you can share across social media.

 Make a plan for your social media content strategy